simplesamlphp/simplesamlphp/modules/consent/docs/consent.md

 The following options can be used when configuring the Consent module

 `includeValues`
 :   Boolean value that indicate whether the values of the attributes should be
     used in calculating the unique hashes that identifies the consent.
 If includeValues is set and the value of an attribute changes, then the consent becomes invalid.
-This option is optional and defaults to FALSE.
+This option is optional and defaults to `false`.

 `checked`
 :   Boolean value that indicate whether the "Remember" consent checkbox is
     checked by default.
-This option is optional and defaults to FALSE.
+This option is optional and defaults to `false`.

 `focus`
 :   Indicates whether the "Yes" or "No" button is in focus by default.
 This
     option is optional and can take the value 'yes' or 'no' as strings.
 If omitted neither will receive focus.

 `store`
 :   Configuration of the Consent storage backend.
 The store option is given in
     the format <module>:<class> and refers to the class sspmod_<module>_Consent_Store_<class>.
 The consent module comes with two build in storages backends 'consnet:Cookie' and 'consent:Database'.
 See separate section on setting up consent using different storage methods.
     This option is optional.
 If option is not set, then the user is asked to consent, but the consent is not saved.

 `hiddenAttributes`
 :   Whether the value of the attributes should be hidden.
 Set to an array of
     the attributes that should have it value hidden.
 Default behaviour is that all attribute values are shown

 `noconsentattributes`
 :   Allows certain attributes to be excluded from the attribute hash when
-    `includeValues` is TRUE (and as a side effect, to be hidden from display as `hiddenAttributes` does).
+    `includeValues` is `true` (and as a side effect, to be hidden from display as `hiddenAttributes` does).
 Set to an array of the attributes that should be excluded.
 Default behaviour is to include all values in the hash.

 `showNoConsentAboutService`
 :   Whether we will show a link to more information about the service from the
     no consent page.
-Defaults to `TRUE`.
+Defaults to `true`.

 External options
 ----------------